By adding a camera module to your Raspberry Pi, you essentially get a portable, lightweight, and easy-to-hold-or-mount internet-connected camera.

 To live stream whatever is in front of your Raspberry Pi to YouTube, you’ll need the following:

-- Raspberry Pi Camera Module (original or NoIR revision, either is fine) or a USB webcam.
-These instructions assume a Raspberry Pi Camera Module is in use.
+- Raspberry Pi Camera Module (original or NoIR revision, either is fine).
+(While a USB webcam can be used, these instructions assume a Raspberry Pi Camera Module is in use.)

 - Portable battery supply (optional).

-For the operating system, the standard Raspbian Jessie will be fine, preferably with the Pixel desktop.
+For the operating system, the standard Raspbian Stretch will be fine.
 But you might prefer Ubuntu or Arch Linux, or any of the other Raspberry Pi distros currently available.

 You’ll also need a YouTube channel, for streaming your footage to.
-This isn’t as difficult to set up as you might think, and unlike other solutions, it’s free.
+This isn’t as difficult to set up as you might think.

 Set Up Your YouTube Channel